FOMO-project/FOMO-project.github.io/_posts/2024-04-29-Fungal-Genetics-2024.md

 Also, the main objective of the workshop was to **develop a global collaborative research initiative: Fungal Oceanic Mycomass Observatory (FOMO)**

-**Thanks to Adam Jones and the Gordon and Betty Moore Foundation for workshop funding**
+**Thanks to Adam Jones and the Gordon and Betty Moore Foundation for workshop funding.**